 The REI Rainier is made with recycled and bluesign-approved materials | Credit: Jason Hummel

 The good news is that most sustainability-conscious brands are transparent about these practices and clearly indicate which (if any) measures each product uses.
-Patagonia is a clear leader in this realm: Their Torrentshell 3L, for example, uses a 100%-recycled face fabric, PFC-free DWR coating, PU membrane that’s comprised of 13% biobased content, and is both bluesign-approved and Fair Trade Certified, indicating that the materials are safe for consumers and the environment and that workers are treated fairly.
+Patagonia is a clear leader in this realm: Their Torrentshell 3L, for example, uses a 100%-recycled face fabric, PFAS-free DWR coating, PU membrane that’s comprised of 13% biobased content, and is both bluesign-approved and Fair Trade Certified, indicating that the materials are safe for consumers and the environment and that workers are treated fairly.
 Other brands that are competitive in the sustainability realm include REI Co-op, Marmot, and Black Diamond.
 Arc’teryx has traditionally lagged behind here, but some of their recent releases have begun incorporating best-known practices.
 All told, there’s still a long ways to go in the industry, but the current trajectory and momentum from many of the key players are encouraging.

 Rain jacket (tying shoes in tent)